jnhoward/SU2LDM_public/README.md

 ## Brief code descriptions:

-#### preScan.py: Creates several data files containing large matrices which are used in the calculation.
+#### preScan.py: Creates several data files containing large arrays which are used in the calculation.
 Run this first.

 Produces Data/npyFiles/FhatMatrices_DMBasis_Ngen1.npy in the Ngen=1 case.
 Produces Data/npyFiles/FhatMatrices_IntBasis_Ngen3.npy and Data/npyFiles/VMatrix_massToDM_Ngen3.npy in the Ngen=3 case.
 Note that Data/npyFiles/FhatMatrices_IntBasis_Ngen3.npy is too large to be stored directly on the GitHub repository so running preScan.py is required.
 Instructions for running preScan.py from the command line are in a comment at the top of the file.